Can Dogs Eat Eggs?

 Biotin is a very important B vitamin.
 It is very important for your dog’s cellular growth, fatty acid metabolism, and healthy skin and coat.

-RELATED: Can Dogs Eat Broccoli
+RELATED: Can Dogs Eat Whipped Cream?

 So can adding eggs in your dog’s diet really make them have a biotin deficiency?